 The Collaborative Research and Development program (R&D Program) is a core component of this research strategy and aims to provide CSNSW with the required and additional capacity to transform prisoner rehabilitation through the new digital technology.
 The R&D Program involves harnessing the capacity within the university sector to enable CSNSW to lead the design and development of how the new technology will be employed to transform rehabilitation.
 As Kerr and Willis (2017), Knight and Van De Stein (2018) and Ross (2018) all suggest, what is required currently is the purposeful design and development of digital technology platforms, applications and practice guidelines to achieve rehabilitation outcomes that can be implementation and then subjected to evaluation.
 There is a need for objective research knowledge and experimentation to inform these development processes as well as the critical practice and domain knowledge within CSNSW.
-The collaborative model for the R&D program seeks to extend the capabilities of CSNSW and the research partners, and create a rich context for innovation and impact.
-The R&D program involves establishing 14 individual R&D projects which are interlinked and inform each other through the coordinating DR-R&D Group.
+The collaborative model for the R&D program seeks to extend the capabilities of CSNSW and the research partners and create a rich context for innovation and impact.